simonnepinto/Swadastic/README.md

 ## Features :clipboard:

  a) Display the dishes: <br />
-        Populate the database with recipes and ingredients from APIs.
+    &nbsp&nbsp&nbsp&nbsp&nbsp&nbspPopulate the database with recipes and ingredients from APIs.
-        Use descriptive pictures and videos to help users understand the final dish.
+    &nbsp&nbsp&nbsp&nbsp&nbsp&nbspUse descriptive pictures and videos to help users understand the final dish.

  b) Step-by-step instructions: <br />
         Provide detailed instructions about the recipe along with the exact measurements of ingredients.